 US Drug overdoses in 1999.
 16,850 people. … year 2007.
 36,010 people…Year 2017.
 70,237 people.

 (The Trump administration has greatly limited access to death statistics since 2017.
-The World Health Oranization list of ranked health care by each contry in the world has been stripped off the wikipedia page.
+The World Health Organization list of ranked health care by each country in the world has been stripped off the wikipedia page.
 The 2018-2019 information I used to write this episode last year in 2019 is gone.
 The gap in removed information now in August 2020, starts at 2013)

 Back in the fictional universe with the Cat POTUS, President Green wasn’t in the White House to focus on the negative.
-She was there to demonstrate what could be possible.
+She was there to demonstrate what good could be possible.

-As the new medical records and billing systems spread across the US, doctors, and nurses saw the improvement in their ability to care for their patients and state by state, class action lawsuits spread whenever hospitals refused to upgrade.
+As the new medical records and billing systems spread across the US, doctors, and nurses saw the improvement in their ability to care for their patients.
+State by state, class action lawsuits spread whenever hospitals refused to upgrade.

 This transparency in medical costs opened the floodgates in favor of the people, breaking wide a series of lawsuits against prescription drug manufacturers.
 Many of these cases against opioids and EpiPens had started decades ago and had been clogged up in litigation by teams of high powered corporate lawyers pitted again underfunded state attorneys.
 But with access to medical care for everyone, the full force of the market crashed on the most greedy and corrupt corporations.
 Forced liquidation of assets (collected by state-owned generic drug manufacturers) and long overdue prison time for the deaths caused by their greed was celebrated tearfully by victims' families.

 At the same time on the opposite battlefront for the health of the American people.
-‘Big Sugar’, and ‘Big Corn’ were losing to popular demand, and diet changes in the market aimed at mitigating climate change had a positive impact on healthcare, via weight loss, and the numbers of heart attacks and type 2 diabetes cases.
+‘Big Sugar’, and ‘Big Corn’ were losing to popular demand, and diet changes in the market aimed at mitigating climate change had a positive impact on healthcare, via weight loss, and a reduction in the numbers of heart attacks and type 2 diabetes cases.
 Short term results in over just four years time, but good numbers are worth celebrating when those statistics are a decline in suffering and death because of a marked improvement in the health of the people of a Nation.

 P.s.
 The subject of access to medical care for all as a right is too-close-to-home as one of the 1-in-every-2 American’s whose lives have been cut into by cancer.
 I could go on, and on like the “crazy” person I am.
 About the American workweek and stress, or the American processed food diet because of that relentless boot-on-our-necks, as the working-poor, forced to survive pay-check to pay-check with no benefits of sick leave, vacation time or family time after a birth or a death.
 And I haven’t even touched on the subject of mental health care.
 But, I’ll stop here and move forward to lighter subjects.
 The A in HUMAN is next, and that stands for the Arts!